EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/NIC-teaming.md

 1. Under Virtual Machines, in the context menu of **PM-SRV3**, click **Settings...**
 1. In Settings for PM-SRV3, expand the first **Network Adapter** and click **Advanced Features**.
 1. Under **NIC Teaming** (you might have to scroll down), activate **Enable this network adapter to be part of a team in guest operating system**.
-1. Expand the first **Network Adapter** and click **Advanced Features**.
+1. Expand the sedond **Network Adapter** and click **Advanced Features**.
 1. Under **NIC Teaming** (you might have to scroll down), activate **Enable this network adapter to be part of a team in guest operating system** and click **OK**.

 Perform this task on CL1.

-Note: when adding network adapters to the team you wil receive an error message "Faulted - the virtual switch lacks external connectivity".
+Note: When adding network adapters to the team you wil receive an error message "Faulted - the virtual switch lacks external connectivity".
 This is expected and should be ignored as NIC teaming isn't supported with Hyper-V internal or private switches

 1. Open **Server Manager**.